Science Says Sleeping with This Device on Could Actually Make You Gain Weight

-Relaxing to the laughs on Jimmy Kimmel or catching up on your DVR of the Real Housewives of Beverly Hills may help you drift off to sleep, but if you leave the TV on all night, you could be doing real damage to your waistline.
+Relaxing to the laughs on Jimmy Fallon or binging the Real Housewives of Beverly Hills may help you drift off to sleep, but if you leave the TV on all night, you could be doing real damage to your waistline.

-Scientists at the National Institute of Health analyzed health and lifestyle data on 43,722 U.S. women aged 35 to 74 who enrolled in a larger study about risk factors for breast cancer and other diseases.
-While women who used a small nightlight were found to maintain their weight, those who dozed with light or television on were 17 percent more likely to have packed on 11 pounds over the course of the five-year period.
-The study results were recently published in JAMA Internal Medicine.
+In a 2019 study, scientists at the National Institute of Health analyzed health and lifestyle data of 43,722 U.S. women aged 35 to 74.
+While women who used a small nightlight were found to maintain their weight, those who dozed with light or television on were 17% more likely to have packed on 11 pounds over the course of the five-year period.

 The scientists speculated that the sleep hormone melatonin was suppressed when the artificial light from the TV disrupted the women’s circadian rhythms.
-Other factors may have played a role in the weight gain results, as well, though the study results were controlled for age, having an older spouse or children in the home, race, socioeconomic status, calories consumed, and physical activity.
-Check out these ways to naturally reset your circadian rhythms.
+Other factors may have played a role in the weight gain results as well, though the study results were controlled for age, race, socioeconomic status, calories consumed, physical activity and having an older spouse or children in the home,